awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 3. Configure certificates as per https://www.thethingsindustries.com/docs/getting-started/installation/certificates/.
 4. If BYO/generating custom TLS certificates (rather than using Lets Encrypt), then add them to the **/tts-config** directory.
 5. If using an Enterprise license file, add it to the **/tts-config** directory.
+6. Set the AWS region in **gdk-config.json**.
-6. Run **create_config_secret.py** to create the configuration secret in Secrets Manager.
+7. Run **create_config_secret.py** to create the configuration secret in Secrets Manager.
+8. Run **gdk component build** to build the component.
-7. Run **create_component_version.py** to create a component version in Greengrass cloud service, and upload artifacts to S3.
+9. Run **gdk component publish** to create a component version in Greengrass cloud service, and upload artifacts to S3.
-8. Add permissions for the configuration secret and artifacts bucket to the Greengrass core device role.
+10. Add permissions for the configuration secret and artifacts bucket to the Greengrass core device role.
-9. Run **deploy_component_version.py** to deploy the new component version to your Greengrass device.
+11. Run **deploy_component_version.py** to deploy the new component version to your Greengrass device.

-For iterative configuration changes, repeat steps 2, 6, 7 and 9.
+For iterative configuration changes, repeat steps 2, 7, 8, 9 and 11.

 ### Example Execution

-Example of steps 6, 7 and 9:
+Example of steps 7, 8, 9 and 11:

 ```
-python3 create_config_secret.py ap-southeast-1 mypassword user@example.com
+python3 create_config_secret.py mypassword user@example.com
-python3 create_component_version.py 1.0.0 ap-southeast-1
+gdk component build
+gdk component publish
-python3 deploy_component_version.py 1.0.0 ap-southeast-1 MyCoreDeviceThingName
+python3 deploy_component_version.py 1.0.0 MyCoreDeviceThingName
 ```

 This example:

-1. Operates in AWS region **ap-southeast-1**.
-2. Creates and deploys component version **1.0.0** to Greengrass core device **MyCoreDeviceThingName**.
+1. Creates a Secrets Manager secret in your account in the region specified in **gdk-config.json**.
-3. Creates an admin user for The Things Stack with password **mypassword** and email **user@example.com**.
+2. Sets the admin user for The Things Stack to have password **mypassword** and email **user@example.com**.
+3. Builds the component and publishes it to your account in the region specified in **gdk-config.json**.
+4. Deploys the new component version to Greengrass core device **MyCoreDeviceThingName**.

 ### CI/CD Pipeline

 This repository offers a CodePipeline [CI/CD pipeline](cicd/README.md) as a CDK application.
 This can be optionally deployed to the same account as the Greengrass core.

-This CI/CD pipeline automates steps 7 and 9.
+This CI/CD pipeline automates steps 7, 8 and 10.
 Following deployment, it performs automated smoke tests to ensure that The Things Stack has started correctly.
 With the pipeline deployed, users can make iterative configuration changes, update the configuration secret using **create_config_secret.py**, and then trigger the CI/CD pipeline to handle the rest.

 ### Automated Testing